Maurice Wilkins initiated the experimental research into DNA that culminated in Watson and Crick’s discovery of its structure in 1953.

-Three years before Maurice was born his parents had sailed halfway around the world from Ireland to New Zealand seeking a healthy environment to raise their planned family.
+His parents sailed halfway around the world from Ireland to New Zealand three years before Maurice’s birth seeking a healthy environment to raise their planned family.
 Their daughter Eithne was born in 1914, followed by Maurice in 1916.

 Maurice spent his early years living in New Zealand’s capital city, Wellington.
-In later years he would recall how precious that time had been to him, recalling the blue skies, the sea views, and wholesome vegetarian food.
+In later years he recalled how precious that time had been to him, describing the blue skies, the sea views, and wholesome vegetarian food.

 Return to the Northern Hemisphere

 In June 1923, when Maurice was six, he and his family returned to Dublin.
 However, Maurice’s parents soon found they no longer felt comfortable in their hometown.
-The Irish Free State had seceded from the United Kingdom in 1922 and Maurice’s parents decided to move to the United Kingdom’s capital, London.
+The Irish Free State had seceded from the United Kingdom in 1922, and Maurice’s parents decided to move to the UK’s capital, London.
 A year later they moved to the large English city of Birmingham.

-Until he reached the age of 12, Maurice attended Wylde Green College.
+Until he reached age 12, Maurice attended Wylde Green College.